 Meditating and napping are not the same thing.
 When you meditate, you want to get into a relaxed position—but one where you can stay awake.
 Sitting up in a comfortable chair or on the floor with your legs crossed are two fine positions to take while you meditate.
 If you find it hard to relax at your desk, you may want to invest in a meditation cushion to sit on.

 Contrary to what’s in the movies, you do not have to contort yourself to meditate.
 Twisting your legs into a flesh pretzel is actually going to make it harder to center yourself and clear your mind.
 When you meditate, you don’t want to be thinking about anything—least of all tipping over or how badly your knees hurt.

 Breathing comfortably is the key to meditating well.
 Try to breathe deeply and regularly.
-If you have difficulty breathing deeply, follow the 4-7-8 rule: take a breath in for 4 seconds, hold it for 7 seconds, and release it for 8 seconds.
+If you have difficulty breathing deeply, follow the 4-7-8 rule: breathe in for 4 seconds, hold for 7 seconds, and release that breath for 8 seconds.

 It will take some practice, but breathing deeply can help lower your heart rate and your blood pressure, leaving you calm and focused.

 For most people, this is the hardest part of meditation.
 That’s because we make the mistake of trying to focus on clearing our minds.
 When you focus on clearing your mind, you’re going to start stressing out about how clear your mind is.